ZDroid/droid/README.md

 Copy `droid.html` and `droid.css` to the web site.
 Enjoy.

-If you want to include this experiment at the site with many components, you need to prefix all classes.
+If you want to include this experiment at the site with many components, you need to prefix all droid classes to avoid conflicts.